-- The overall learning outcomes for this programme are adapted from the SCQF Framework at level 11 for university based course.
+- The overall learning outcomes for this programme are adapted from the SCQF Framework at level 11 for university based courses.
 They are tailored to the needs of students studying for this professional qualification.
-They are supplemented by the requirements of the SITE benchmarks created by the general teaching council for Scotland, the recognised gatekeeper for the profession.
-These include standards for Professional Knowledge and Understanding, outcomes for Professional Skills and Abilities and outcomes for Professional Values and Personal Commitment.
+They are supplemented by the requirements of the SPR (GTCS 2012) These include standards for Professional Knowledge and Understanding, outcomes for Professional Skills and Abilities and outcomes for Professional Values and Personal Commitment.
 The learning outcomes listed below are the learning outcomes for the programme as a whole and are met across all three courses.
 The learning outcomes relate to the underpinning themes of the programme: curriculum; learning and teaching; research; equalities; diversity and values.
 Learning outcomes also relate to the objective of the programme which is to educate and prepare teachers for the 21st century who are reflective, reflexive and effective professional.
 Overall students will: demonstrate a critical and analytical understanding of the ways in which curricular arrangements, theories of learning and teaching, research and equalities, diversity and values are used by effective, reflective and reflexive practitioners in planning to teach and in their role in the wider live of the school.

 |Graduate Attributes and Skills